-This is good news, especially for those who follow a healthy diet but and would like to try something a little different than the traditional foods for a change.
+This is good news, especially for those who follow a healthy diet and would like to try something a little different than the traditional foods for a change.
 The best way to think of couscous is like little grains of pasta then move on from there.
 Because of its grainy look and feel it also substitutes well for rice too.
 If you keep that in mind the ideas for dishes where you can use it will come to mind.
 I must say that couscous can be a welcomed addition to your repertoire of cooking, once mastered, especially if you are searching for variety and versatility in your meals.

 Now, a pack of couscous is not cheap, but it yields very well.
-One cup soaked couscous would yield a little more than 2 cups; and cooked would yield as much as 2 1/2 cups.
+One cup soaked couscous would yield a little more than 2 cups; and cooked would yield as much as 2 ½ cups.
 I got the idea of making a couscous pie from Mrs. Trevene Hope, a fan of the blog, and just thought I should roll with it.
-Actually, she made a quinoa pie, but I didn’t have much of that grain at the time so I opted to experiment with couscous instead.
-Maybe a quinoa pie will be in the pipeline soon now that I’ve mastered couscous lol!
+Actually, she made a quinoa pie, but I didn't have much of that grain at the time so I opted to experiment with couscous instead.
+Maybe a quinoa pie will be in the pipeline soon now that I've mastered this wonderful ingredient lol!

 Recipe for Couscous Pie